Letter from the Fellowship Director

-In the Division of Geriatric Medicine and Palliative Care, we share the mission of improving the lives of life of older persons and those with serious illness by partnering with all patients, all families and all communities.
+In the Division of Geriatric Medicine, we share the mission of improving the lives of life of older persons by partnering with all patients, all families and all communities.
 Our clinical opportunities span the Jefferson Health system and the Philadelphia region.
 During the year, you will have the opportunity to see patients in multiple care settings including Thomas Jefferson University Hospital, Jefferson Methodist Hospital, the suburban Hill at Whitemarsh Retirement Community and the urban Watermark Retirement Community.
 You will use telemedicine platforms and home visits to provide care to vulnerable communities where they live.
 We are confident that the experience you will get from our exceptional faculty in these diverse settings will prepare you for a successful career in the dynamically changing world of Geriatric Medicine.

 Fellows work closely with fellowship-trained geriatricians with certificates of added qualification (CAQ) in Geriatrics throughout the year.
 Geriatric faculty supervise fellows in long-term care, outpatient practice, multidisciplinary geriatric assessments, home-visits, the Acute Care of the Elderly (ACE) Unit, and a hospital-based consultation service.
 Fellows also receive training with specialists in the areas of geriatric psychiatry, rehabilitation medicine, rheumatology, urology, uro-gynecology, and neurology.
 Elective time is available for fellows with additional areas of interest and our faculty are always available for mentorship and career guidance.